Mark Hopkinson: Earlier attempts

 Late in 1976, Mark Hopkinson first approached Harold James Taylor about "doing a job for him."
 During the course of their conversations, Hopkinson explained that the job involved assaulting a man in Evanston, Wyoming.
 An arrangement was made whereby in exchange for $200 Taylor agreed to perform the job.
 Hopkinson then offered Taylor photographs of Vincent Vehar, the intended victim, and explained that he was a lawyer who lived in Evanston.
 Before the job could be done, Mark came back to Taylor and stated that his people wanted Vincent Vehar killed.
 Taylor agreed to this but upped his price to $600; he received this money on December 19, 1976.
 Shortly thereafter Taylor announced that he would not murder Vincent Vehar.

 In March or April 1977, Mark had a conversation with Kenny Near, a past president of the Sewer Board.
 During their talk Mark offered Near about $2,000 for testimony that the Sewer Board was acting in a vindictive manner towards the Hopkinsons.
 However, Near refused the offer.

 Mark Hopkinson then turned to Jeff Green and Mike Hickey for ideas as to how to get rid of Vincent Vehar.
 Several plans were suggested, but none of them were carried through.
 It was also during this time period that Mark Hopkinson first learned that Mike Hickey had killed Kelly Wyckhuyse the previous summer.

 On April 4, 1977, Jeff Green was caught with a bomb in his possession when he was stopped in Utah for speeding while driving Mark Hopkinson's car.
-He was on his way to Arizona in order to plant the bomb in George Mariscal's car on behalf of Hopkinson.
+He was on his way to Arizona in order to plant the bomb in the car of George Mariscal, a former gambling associate of Hopkinson who allegedly owed him $10,000, on behalf of Hopkinson.
 When Mark was informed of Green's plight, he drove to Utah with Hickey and bailed Green out.
 Hopkinson thereafter refused to further discuss his plans for Vincent Vehar with Jeff Green.